ringcentral/integration-blog/_posts/2018-11-20-brief_introduction_for_spring_batch.markdown

 #### **BACKGROUND**
 Many applications within the enterprise require bulk processing to perform business operations.
 However, there has been a lack of such a Java-based batch processing framework for years.
 So, springSource and Accenture collaborated, try to standardized this area.
-In RingCentral the Archiver is also a bulk processing system, to figure out whether Spring-Bath is suitable for Archiver we should know what kind of features that Spring-Batch supply.
+In RingCentral the Archiver is also a bulk processing system, to figure out whether Spring-Batch is suitable for Archiver we should know what kind of features that Spring-Batch supply.

 #### **SCENARIOS**
 ###### Business Scenarios